learnk8s/learnk8s.io/_blog/kubernetes-spot-instances/index.md

 excerpt: "Virtual clouds are great, but they can be expensive.
 In this article we will review a bold alternative way to provide cheaper compute resource on your cloud.
 We will also see how Kubernetes and a bit of chaos can actually make things better in the end"

 author: "César Tron-Lozai"

+js:
+  - anime.min.js
+  - isScrolledIntoView.js
 ---

-## Cloud computing

 The last decades have seen a global shift from on-premise data centres to the provisioning of Virtual Machines (VMs) from mainstream cloud providers such as Amazon Web Services, Azure, Google Cloud Platform.
-Running and managing your own physical machines is hard and costly; chances are you’ll never be as successful and efficient as any of the top cloud providers.
+Running and managing your own physical machines is hard and costly; chances are you'll never be as successful and efficient as any of the top cloud providers.
 And what's not to love when you can leverage a mature platform and features such as:

 * **Vertical scalability** - You can get instances of different sizes
 * **Horizontal scalability** - You can get (almost) as many instances as you want
 * **Flexible pricing** - You only pay for what you use
-* **Logistics cost** - You don’t have to physically maintain any server (heat control, electricity, backup, storage cost, fire prevention etc…)
+* **Logistics cost** - You don't have to physically maintain any server (heat control, electricity, backup, storage cost, fire prevention etc…)
 * **Availability** - Provision VM in separate data centres
-* **Reliability** - If you pay for an instance you’ll keep it until you are done.
-Should it go down you’ll immediately (+- 5min) get a replacement
+* **Reliability** - If you pay for an instance you'll keep it until you are done.
+Should it go down you'll immediately (+- 5min) get a replacement

 In this article, we will explore the different pricing models of a typical cloud provider.
 We will focus on one strategy and see how it could **cut your bill by up to  80%** if you are willing to trade in reliability.
 Finally, we will see how Kubernetes makes that lack of reliability irrelevant and allows you to run a cheap yet highly available cluster.